invisiblepancake/ai-starter/content/shape-crafting/README.md

 ### Challenge mode

-> Brainpower mode : In this mode you can only use online resources and/or learning material we suggest and of course peer collaboration.Your mission is to solve the exercises and achieve your today's goal using your full brainpower and teamwork.
+> Brainpower mode : In this mode you can only use online resources and/or learning material we suggest and of course peer collaboration.Your mission is to solve the exercises and achieve your today's goal using your full brainpower and team work.